kkisiele/kkisiele.github.io/_drafts/2022-10-26-dont-stop-when-work-stop-when-shines.md

 ---
 layout: post
-title:  "Don't stop when work, stop when shines"
+title:  "Don't stop when works, stop when shines"
 date:   2022-10-26 16:00:00 +0200
 ---

-How often did you finish your code without giving it a try to polish into ?
+How often do you finish with working source code without giving it a try to polish?
+By pushing too early you might miss the opportunity to create an extraordinary piece of code you will be proud of.
+In the post, I am presenting a hands-on example of refactoring turning ordinary, everyone-could-write code into maintenance-oriented, very high-quality work.
-The post is a hands-on guide showing

-## Genesis
+## The Story Begins
-John is assigned a task to implement a new functionality in the legacy stock trading platform.
+John is assigned the task to implement new functionality in the legacy stock trading platform.
 The product owner requests the following
 > As a user, I can see the average (weighted) price of the stocks from my portfolio, so I know how the buy price relates to the market price.

 He is an experienced programmer, so the task was straightforward and took less time than expected.
-The main domain piece of finished code looks as follow:
+The main domain piece of the finished code looks as follows:
 {% highlight java %}
 public Map<StockSymbol, BigDecimal> weightedAverage(List<UserStockTransaction> stocks) {
     Map<StockSymbol, List<UserStockTransaction>> stocksBySymbol = new HashMap<>();